giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ### About
 [WWF Together](https://apps.apple.com/us/app/wwf-together/id581920331) is an app created by the World Wildlife Fund (WWF).
 WWF aims to create a future where people and nature live in harmony.
 An integral part of the organization is the protection and preservation of wildlife, shielding them from threats like poaching, habitat loss, and overuse of natural resources.
 The WWF Together apps aims to bring users closer to endangered species by allowing them to discover these species lives and the support WWF offers them.
 Users can play with interactive features and learn more through weekly-updated wildlife news.

+The app boasts innovative design features that are very visually appealing, but there seems to be a lot going on (and more than meets the eye).
+My aim in this evaluation is to maintain the creative features it has while implementing changes that would enhance them in simple ways.

 ### Heuristic Evaluation

 #### 1. Visibility of System Status
 * When users launch the app, they are greeted with an animation that features an origami panda being made.
 In the background, there is a soundtrack being played (this doesn't appear to be muteable).
 Users have the option to skip this introduction and be brought to the main homepage.

+![WWF Together Homepage](wwf-homepage.png)

-On the main homepage, users are shown a picture of a panda and the word charisma.
+*On the main homepage, users are shown a picture of a panda and the word charisma.
 Users can swipe left to see other featured animals.
 Each animal appears to be associated with a specific word.
 Below the displayed word, there is an "enter" button.
 Once pressed, users are redirected the animal's page where they can find facts and an interactive camera feature that places an origami of the animal in your picture with VR.

-![WWF Together Homepage](wwf-homepage.png)

 * There isn't a back button, instead you must press the logo in the top left corner situated in the navigation bar.
-Once you do so, it takes you to the start page, and once you click start, it plays this quick slideshow animation of all the animals.
+Once you do so, it takes you to the start page, and once you click start, it plays a slideshow animation of all the animals.
 This occurs every time you redirect back to the homepage and it's not skippable.

 ![WWF Together Startpage](wwf-startpage.png)

 > *Recommendation: Have the slideshow play only once, instead of every time the user redirects to the homepage.
 While it is visually appealing, it gets tiresome having to wait.
 Users should have quick access.
-In addition, have an option for the soundtrack to be muted.
+In addition, have an option for the soundtrack to be muted to allow for total user control.*

 #### Severity rating: 1